 - Harassment.
 Verbal or otherwise.

 - Destroying of property/Disturbing the peace

 At the Law Offices of Thomas Nicholas Cvietkovich, we are dedicated to bringing you swift action when it comes to upholding your right to safety.
 With a sterling reputation for excellence and an intricate knowledge of criminal law, it is our promise that you will receive the best representation in San Jose with our attorney for restraining orders.

 How Do I Get a Restraining Order Against an Abusive Spouse?

-It is important to note that the person you are filing against (called “the restrained”) can suffer dire consequences once a restraining order has been enforced.
+It is important to note that the person you are filing against (called “the restrained”) can suffer dire consequences once you file a restraining order.
 These consequences can include, but are not limited to:

-- Child custody– The accused may not be able to see his or her children once a restraining order is put into place.
+- Child custody.
+The accused may not be able to see his or her children once the court enforces a restraining order.

 If the restrained violates any of the terms of the restraining order, then he or she will face jail time and/or pay a fine.